-D. M.R.E.
+C. M.R.E.
 AND M.A.
 IN EDUCATION DOUBLE-DEGREE PROGRAM

-This program is offered jointly the The I.T.C. and the School of Education of Atlanta University.
+This program is offered jointly by the I.T.C. and the School of Education of Atlanta University.
 The student can enroll in either institution first and then apply for participation in the dual-degree program with the other institution.
-The M.S. in Education is awarded by the A.U.
-School of Education, and the M.R.E. is awarded by The I.T.C.
+The M.A. in Education is awarded by the A.U.
+School of Education, and the M.R.E. is awarded by the I.T.C.

-If the student first comes to The I.T.C., he or she must achieve an average of "B" in order to be considered for the dual-degree program; and the student must be enrolled in the M.R.E. program.
+If the student first comes to the I.T.C., he or she must achieve an average of "B" in order to be considered for the dual-degree program; and the student must be enrolled in the M.R.E. program.